-Comparison of characteristics with and without typical LSS symptoms as assessed by LSS-SSHQ are shown in Table 5.
+Comparison of characteristics with and without typical LSS symptoms as assessed by LSS-SSHQ were shown in Table 5.
 The prevalence of typical LSS symptoms was 58 of 239 participants (24.3%) and increased with age.
 The number of cases with typical LSS symptoms tended to increase significantly depending on the severity of central stenosis, LRS, and FJE, respectively (p< 0.001).
-Among participants without typical LSS symptoms, the highest grade of severity was found in each classification: central stenosis 0.6%, LRS 22.1%, and FJE 21.5%.
-The most severe grades, in the combination of central stenosis (Grade D) and LRS (Grade
+Although participants without typical LSS symptoms, the highest grade of severity was found in each classification: central stenosis 0.6%, LRS 22.1%, and FJE 21.5%.
+The most severe grade in the combination of central stenosis (Grade D) and LRS (Grade 3) was only found significantly higher in the group with typical LSS symptoms than the group without typical LSS symptoms (p< 0.05) (Table 6).
+The sedimentation sign was found in 27 of 58 participants (46.6%) in the group with typical

-3), were only found significantly higher in the group with typical LSS symptoms, versus the group without typical LSS symptoms (p < 0.005) (Table 6).
-The sedimentation sign was found in 27 of 58 participants (46.6%) in the group with typical LSS symptoms, significantly more than in the group without typical LSS symptoms (p = 0.015) (Table 5).
-However, this sign was observed in 29.3% of the group without typical LSS symptoms.
+LSS symptoms, significantly more than in the group without typical LSS symptoms (p=0.015) (Table 5).
+However, this sign was observed 29.3% of the group without typical LSS symptoms.

-According to multivariate analysis, LRS showed a strong correlation (r > 0.7) with central stenosis, therefore, analyses with all explanatory variables, excluding LRS from the explanatory variables, are shown (Table 7).
-The odds ratio (OR) of Grade D in the central stenosis was 15.5 (95% confidence interval: 1.4-164.9), and it was the only significant
+According to multivariate analysis, LRS showed the strong correlation (r>0.7) with central stenosis, therefore, analyses with all explanatory variables, excluding LRS from the explanatory variables are shown (Table 7).
+The Odds ratio (OR) of Grade D in the central stenosis was 15.5 (95% confidence interval:1.4-164.9), and it was the only significant explanatory variable (p=0.023).